Dear reader of ADxS.org, please excuse the disruption.

 The symptoms must occur over a longer period of time and in several areas of life.
 They usually first become apparent before the age of 12.
 However, more and more cases of late onset ADHD are being recognized in which there were no sufficiently severe symptoms in adolescence to justify a diagnosis.
 This mainly affects women in their late 30s.

-The fact that symptoms must persist for longer and in different areas of life serves to distinguish ADHD as a permanent disorder from the symptoms of merely temporary (stress) exposure to temporary stressors.
+The fact that symptoms must persist for longer and in different areas of life serves to distinguish ADHD as a permanent disorder from symptoms of merely temporary (stress) exposure to temporary stressors.

 3. Ethnic and cultural differences